Susan Petigru King: Courtship

 The Panic of 1837 was a detrimental blow to James Petigru’s financial affairs.
 He had invested heavily in Mississippi’s speculated land market, and the new requirement of gold specie backing forced him to sell, among other items, his land holdings, his rice plantation, and most of his 137 slaves.
 Payments to creditors took almost the entirety of his wealth, and left him with only his home and his law office.
 Because of these dramatic losses Sue’s mother, Jane Amelia, pushed both daughters to marry for wealth.
 Eldest Caroline was the first daughter to cede, marrying William Carson, a man twice her age, in 1841.
 Sue followed two years later, marrying Henry Campbell King in 1843.
 The courtship between Henry and Sue was not an entirely romantic one.
 While not quite a catch, Henry King was considered the best Sue could hope for, considering her developing reputation as both saucy and outspoken.
 In terms of physical appearance, Sue was also less attractive than her fair-haired older sister.

 Sue at first rejected Henry’s marriage proposal, much to the admonishment of her mother and sister.
 Her aunt Louise Porcher, on the other hand, considered it “safer & wise to refuse than accept,” for she could not “bear that so young a girl should be urged on that subject, as it is a step one cannot retrieve when once taken, & all the trials it may entail must be borne alone & in silence, as it is one of the few trial[s] that the sympathy of friends cannot alleviate but rather enhances.”
 Sue thought Henry “very short very broad & very round shouldered, & withal a little lame,” and Aunt Louise echoed that his looks presented a potential wife “substantial objection.”
-Sue did accept his second request, and a month later they married.
-Sue was just nineteen, the youngest age at which any Petigru woman (of three generations) would marry.
+Aged 19, Sue did accept his second request, and a month later they married.

 The marriage worked out well for Sue’s father, as James Petigru partnered in law practice with Henry and his own successful father, fellow attorney Judge Mitchell King.
-While Henry was almost as disinterested in his professional career as Sue King was in her domestic career, James eventually put Henry in charge of their practice’s many law students, a position in which he thrived.
+While Henry was almost as disinterested in his professional career as Sue King was in her domestic career, James eventually put Henry in charge of their practice's many law students, a position in which he thrived.